 - Site placements or site IDs

-One of the advantages is they are not as strict when it comes to advertising and potentially offers that you run.
+One of the advantages is they are not as strict when it comes to advertising offers that might be aggressive.

-One of the major traffic sources I've used in the adult category is EXOclick and had great successes.
+One of the major traffic sources I have used in the adult category is EXOclick and had great successes.

 Why is adult traffic great for affiliates: